KerimD/bdo-app/backend/README.md

 # Backend

 ## ToDo

-Update/Learn what tsconfig.json is doing cuz I have no idea
++ Update/Learn what tsconfig.json is doing cuz I have no idea
++ Fix Permissino issue on Arch